tamhinsf/ucwa-sfbo-console/README.md

 ## Build and Run UcwaSfboConsole

 * Open the cloned code from this repository in Visual Studio
-* Update Program.cs in the UcwaSfboConsole folder with your Client ID and Tenant name
+* Update Program.cs in the UcwaSfboConsole folder with your Client ID (clientId) and Tenant name (tenant)
-* Optionally, you can hard code the username (i.e. username@your-domain.onmicrosoft.com) and password you want to use
+* Optionally, you can hard code the username (i.e. username@your-domain.onmicrosoft.com) and password you want to use in the variables called hardcodedUsername and hardcodedPassword
+* Optionally, if you want to try dialog box authentication, update the redirectUri variable to be the value of Redirect URI you provided to Azure AD (i.e. http://demo-sfo-ucwa)
 * Build and run the app: UcwaSfboConsole

 ## Using UcwaSfboConsole

 You'll be presented with a number of options.
-Begin with "login" and enter the credentials of the user you identified earlier.
+Begin with "login".
+Choose if you want to enter credentials of the user you identified earlier in "console" or "dialog" mode.
 You'll see the output of the UCWA Autodiscovery flow.

 After you login, you can type "meeting" to see the flow related to creating, listing, and deleting a meeting using UCWA's MyOnlineMeeting resource.
 "Presence" will first make a call to UCWA's MakeMeAvailable resource and, if necessary, Presence to set your presence to one of the displayed values.
+"Contact" will list your contacts, and give you the option to add or delete a contact.

 ## Questions and comments